 This is another amazing deal!!
-I could not believe to my eyes.
+I could not believe my eyes.

 I found a certified refurbished by Sony A6000 body at only $420 or with a 16-50mm lens at $670.

-The successor, the A6300 came out just few months ago however there is a $600 difference.
-Technically, with the A6300 you will have more focus points (425 instead of 179) and a better viewfinder resolution.
+With the successor, the A6300, you will have more focus points (425 instead of 179) and a better viewfinder resolution.
 It is environmentally sealed (the A6000 is not) and it supports 4K video.

-The video may be an issue to someone, personally not to me.
+The video may be an issue for someone, personally not to me.
 If on a budget I would not hesitate to go for the A6000 with a 16-50mm lens

-Another great camera announced 2 years ago.
-As the new X-T2 has been announced the price for the old model has dropped….a lot.
+Another great camera.
+As the new X-T2 is on the market the price for the old model has dropped….a lot.

 You can find now a second hand Fujifilm X-T1 in excellent conditions at $670.
 There is also another possibility, a brand new International Version of X-T1 (no warranty) sold by Fujifilm on Amazon for just $760.

-Some of the differences with the new X-T2 are an higher resolution at 24MP (instead of 16MP), an higher continuous drive at 14 fps (instead of 8fps), 4K video and an higher maximum shutter speed at 1/8000 sec.
+Some of the differences with the new X-T2 are a higher resolution at 24MP (instead of 16MP), a higher continuous drive at 14 fps (instead of 8fps), 4K video and higher maximum shutter speed at 1/8000 sec.

 Of all of the above, for travel photography, I find only the lower resolution at 16MP to be a relevant difference.
 In saying that, unless you print in very large format or you tend to crop a lot, 16MP is more than enough

 Once you decide on the camera you can check the lenses of the same brand.